rmjarvis/TreeCorr/docs/metric.rst

     Prior to version 4.0, the "Rperp" name meant what is now called "OldRperp".
-    The difference can be significant for some use cases, so if consistency across versions is importatnt to you, you should either switch to using "OldRperp" or investigate whether the change to "FisherRperp" is important for your particular science case.
+    The difference can be significant for some use cases, so if consistency across versions is important to you, you should either switch to using "OldRperp" or investigate whether the change to "FisherRperp" is important for your particular science case.